-Statement of Disclosure of Remuneration as required under Section 197 of the Act read with rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 i.
+Statement of Disclosure of Remuneration as required under Section 197 of the Act read with rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014

 The ratio of the remuneration of each director to the median remuneration of the employees of the Company for the Financial Year:

-Name of director Designation Salary Commission Sitting Fee Total Ratio of median (₹ in lakhs) (₹ in lakhs) (₹ in lakhs) (₹ in lakhs) remuneration Mr. Suresh N. Talwar Independent Director 12.00 4.55 16.55 4.17 Mrs. Rani Ajit Jadhav Independent Director - 8.00 3.00 11.00 2.77 Mr. Aalok Agrawal Non-Executive Director - - - - - Mr. Sujay Wasan Non-Executive Director - - - - - Mr. Milind Thatte Managing Director 323.45 - - 323.45 81.52 Mr. Amit Gupta Executive Director 166.82 - - 166.82 42.05 ii.
+Name of director Designation Salary (₹ in lakhs) Commission (₹ in lakhs) Sitting Fee (₹ in lakhs) Total (₹ in lakhs) Ratio of median remuneration Mr. Suresh N. Talwar Independent Director 12.00 4.55 16.55 4.17 Mrs. Rani Ajit Jadhav Independent Director 8.00 3.00 11.00 2.77 Mr. Aalok Agrawal Non-Executive Director - - Mr. Sujay Wasan Non-Executive Director - - Mr. Milind Thatte Managing Director 323.45 323.45 81.52 Mr. Amit Gupta Executive Director 166.82 - 166.82 42.05 ii.
 The percentage increase in remuneration of each director, chief executive officer, chief financial officer, company secretary in the Financial Year: